eellak/gsoc2019-greek-morpho/README.md

 # GSOC 2019 - Development of a Greek open source Morphological dictionary and application of it to Greek spelling tools

+## Dictionary Download

+The version v0.1 of the dictionary can be found [here](http://snf-869216.vm.okeanos.grnet.gr/dict.zip)

+It contains almost 500000 distinct surface forms and about 900000 form with morphological information.

 ## Running

 ### Dependencies